codefellows-seattle-javascript-401d22/33-redux-middleware/README.md

 ### Complete Your App Functionality
 * Complete all remaining lab 31 and 32 feature tasks
 * Add `reporter` middleware to your application's redux store
-* Add custom validation to your redux reducers
+* Add custom validation middleware to your redux reducers

 ### Components
 Upon completion of this application, your component hierarchy should be as follows: